 More specifically, beyond the $12,000 increase for individual filers, once the new law is in place filers can deduct $18,000 as the head of household, and married filers have double the single amount totaling $24,000.
 These raised amounts are significant, and many tax professionals have a keen eye on the overall impact the raising of the standard deduction and how much impact it will have on the overall economy and well being of the country.

 It is important to note for readers that the Tax Cuts and Jobs Act will not be in place for the current tax season!
-The standard deduction for 2018 will be $6,500 for individuals and $13,000 for married couples for income and revenue generated in 2018.
+The standard deduction for 2019 will be $6,500 for individuals and $13,000 for married couples for income and revenue generated.

 Comparing Recent Changes to the Standard Deduction